Asynchrony-Resilient Sleepy Total-Order Broadcast Protocols: Conclusions

 \section{Conclusions}

-This paper studied the problem of handling asynchrony in dynamically available protocols that are \emph{deterministically safe}.
-Our main contribution revolves around the novel concept of a configurable message-expiration period, initially introduced by D'Amato and Zanolini (CSF 2024), applied to the dynamically available protocol of Malkhi, Momose, and Ren.
-By leveraging the latest votes of participants across multiple prior rounds instead of restricting to the current round, we introduced a mechanism to enhance the resilience of the protocol during asynchrony.
-In order to benefit from this approach, we introduced a ``drop-off rate" to quantify the maximal fraction of online participants that can transition to an offline state.
-We show that this drop-off rate plays a central role in determining the maximum tolerable failure ratio during synchronous operations.
-The techniques utilized in this work are extensible and can be directly applied to other deterministically safe, dynamically available protocols.
-An in-depth analysis of this will be a subject for future research.
+In this work we studied the problem of handling asynchrony in dynamically available protocols that are \emph{deterministically safe}.
+Our main contribution revolves around the concept of a configurable message-expiration period applied to the 1/3-resilient, dynamically available total-order broadcast protocol of Malkhi, Momose, and Ren~\cite{DBLP:journals/iacr/MalkhiMR22}.
+By leveraging the latest votes of participants across multiple prior rounds instead of restricting to the current round, we presented an effective mechanism to enhance the resilience of the protocol during asynchrony.
+In order to benefit from this approach, we introduced a ``churn rate" to quantify the maximal fraction of online participants that can transition to an offline state.
+We have shown that this churn rate plays a central role in determining the maximum tolerable failure ratio during synchronous operations.
+The techniques utilized in this work can also be directly applied to other deterministically safe, dynamically available protocols, and we leave an in-depth analysis of this for future work.